JLU-BCF/JHaaS/README.md

 ## Get up and Running JHaaS

-You should be familiar with Kubernetes, Helm and OpenTofu / Terraform to run JHaaS.

 JHaaS consists of many components that interact with each other.
-In order to make deployment as simple as possible, we have put together an OpenTofu / Terraform configuration that makes deploying JHaaS easier.
+In order to make deployment as simple as possible, we have put together a Terraform configuration that makes deploying JHaaS easier.

+In the following instructions, OpenTofu is used instead of Terraform.
+However, the installation can also be used with Terraform, just replace the command `tofu` with `terraform`.

 ### Requirements

+You should be familiar with Kubernetes, Helm and OpenTofu / Terraform to run JHaaS.

-To set up a minimal JHaaS setup, you need at least:
+To install a minimal JHaaS setup, you need at least:

 - A kubernetes Cluster for the JHaaS Portal and the JupyterHubs (may or may not be the same)
 - A FQDN and a wildcard entry on subdomains under your FQDN